Snap Your Fingers ! Slap Your face ! & Wake Up !!!

 Labels

-.ATS GUIDELINES OF TB DEFAULT AND RELAPSE (1) 1.WHY FASCIAL PUFFINESS OCCURS FIRST IN RENAL EDEMA (1) Acute (2) ACUTE EXACERBATION OF COPD CRITERIA (2) ACUTE EXACERBATION OF ILD CRITERIA (1) ACUTE EXACERBATION OF IPF criteria (1) AE COPD (1) Aggravating factors of cough (2) Air crescent sign and Monod sign (1) Alveolar arterial oxygen gradient (1) Aminophylline in asthma (1) Amphoric breathing (1) Anuria and oliguria definition (1) apical cap (1) Apical impulse (1) Assessment of respiratory muscle strength (1) Asthma PEF variablity (1) Att in hepatotoxicity (1) ATT weight band recent (1) Austin flint murmur and Graham steel murmur (1) BEQ (1) Berryliosis causes (1) BMI (1) Borg dyspnoea score (1) Breathlessness - Aggravating relieving factors (1) breathlessness-sherwood jones (1) Bronchial breath sounds (1) Bronchiectasis- Definition (1) BRONCHOPULMONARY SEGMENTS (1) CARDINAL SYMPTOMS OF GASTROINTESTINAL SYSTEM (1) Cardinal symptoms of Gastrointestinal system & Tree in bud opacities (1) Cardinal symptoms: aggravating and relieving facto (1) Cardinal symptoms: aggravating and relieving factors (1) Causes of chest pain aggrevated by cough (1) Causes of localised bulging of chest wall (1) Causes of orthopnea (1) Causes of palpitation (1) Causes of Trepopnea and platypnea (1) Causes of Unilateral pedal edema (1) Cavity (1) check post (1) Chest physiotherapy (1) Chromogranin A (1) Chronic (2) Classification (1) Clinical features of different stages of syphilis (1) Clubbing (1) clubbing -mechanism of (1) Clubbing Unilateral (1) CLUBBING-PATHOGENESIS PDGF (1) CNS - Cardinal symptoms (1) cobb's angle-In Kyphoscoliosis Cobb's angle above which can be operated (1) Cobbs angle (1) Complications of Tuberculosis (1) Conditions causing Concave st segment elevation (1) Cor pulmonale (1) Cough reflex (2) Cough Reflex and Neural Control (1) Cough- aggravating factors (1) CT - MILIARY TB (1) Cultures- significant colony count (1) Cyst/Bulla/Bleb (1) Cystic Fibrosis- Female infertility (1) DD of Orthopnoea (1) definition (1) diurnal variation and it's significance in respiratory system (1) DNB question bank (1) Dog related infections of the lung (1) Drugs causing breathlessness (1) Dry cough with hemoptysis (1) Dynamic auscultation (1) dysphagia - approach (1) Dyspnea - Causes of acute dyspnea (1) ECG FEATURES OF DEXTROCARDIA (1) Emphysema (1) Emphysema and chronic bronchitis definition (1) Empyema necessitans (1) Exacerbation of ILD (1) Factitious asthma (1) Familial ILD differential diagnosis (1) Fever of unknown origin (1) fibrinolytics in plef (1) FORMOTEROL (1) Gastro Intestinal Tract and abdominal symptoms (1) GASTROINTESTINAL SYSTEM - SYMPTOMS (1) Gram negative cocci & gram positive bacilli (1) HAM (1) Hantavirus pulmonary syndrome (1) Hemothorax (1) Honeycombing in HRCT (1) Hydropneumothorax- sound of Coin test (1) Hyperventilation syndrome (1) IDSA sinusitis management (1) ILD CLASSIFICATION (1) ILO classification for pneumoconiotic opacities (1) Impalpable apical impulse (2) INDICATIONS FOR NIV IN COPD (1) Indications for steroids in Sarcoidosis (2) kilip classification (1) Krogg constant (1) lateral winging of scapula (1) Lung areas sensitive to pain (1) lung cancer- age group (1) Lung cancers-ALK inhibitors (1) MARKERS OF ILD (1) Massive hemoptysis (2) Massive hemoptysis criteria (1) Mines in Tamil Nadu (1) Muscles of respiration (2) Name reason for Potts spine (1) Nephrotic syndrome (1) NORMAL BREATH SOUNDS - mechanism (1) Normal cortisol levels (1) NORMAL THYMUS IN CT (1) NYHA (1) Occupational hazards in Asansol (1) Orthopnea (1) Orthostatic hypotension (2) Overcrowding (1) P pulmonale and mitrale (1) PAH - symptoms and signs (1) Pain- CRPS (1) Paracetamol -MOA (1) Parapneumonic effusion - classification (1) Pathophysiology of breath sounds (1) Pedal edema Aggravating and relieving factors (1) Penetration and exposure in Chest Xray (1) Perception of Dyspnoea (1) Pleuroscopy guidelines (1) PND causes (1) Pneumatocele (1) pneumonia phases of (1) Positional variation in chest pain (1) Post TB sequelae (1) Post tussive suction (1) PPF criteria (1) Puddle sign (1) Pulmonary embolism (1) Pulsations in different areas- causes (1) Pulsus paradoxus (2) Pulsus paradoxus - Measuremen (2) RADS-Definition and Criteria (1) Respiratory system clinical examination (1) Rheumatoid arthritis - diagnostic criteria (1) S3 (1) S4 HEART SOUNDS (1) Serum cortisol (1) Sherwood jones classification (1) Shivering (1) Silhouette sign (1) Sinusitis symptoms (1) Six minute walk test (1) Sjogren's syndrome (1) Skodaic resonance (1) SLE Criteria (1) Sleep study and polysomnography (1) Spinoscapular distance (1) Split pleura sign (1) spurious and pseudo hemoptysis (1) Subacute (2) Subpulmonic effusion (1) subpulmonic effusion - Radiological sign (1) Surface anatomy (1) Surface anatomy -right minor fissure (1) Swellin (1) SYSTEMIC SCLEROSIS - Diagnostic criteria (1) Terminal respiratory unit (1) Test (1) Tidal percussion (1) Tongue in HIV (1) TYPES OF FEVER (1) Upper respiratory tract (1) Velcro crackles (1) Vesicular breath sounds - Physiology (1) weight loss (1) West bengal (1)
+.ATS GUIDELINES OF TB DEFAULT AND RELAPSE (1) 1.WHY FASCIAL PUFFINESS OCCURS FIRST IN RENAL EDEMA (1) Acute (2) ACUTE EXACERBATION OF COPD CRITERIA (2) ACUTE EXACERBATION OF ILD CRITERIA (1) ACUTE EXACERBATION OF IPF criteria (1) AE COPD (1) Aggravating factors of cough (2) Air crescent sign and Monod sign (1) Alveolar arterial oxygen gradient (1) Aminophylline in asthma (1) Amphoric breathing (1) Anuria and oliguria definition (1) apical cap (1) Apical impulse (1) Assessment of respiratory muscle strength (1) Asthma PEF variablity (1) Att in hepatotoxicity (1) ATT weight band recent (1) Austin flint murmur and Graham steel murmur (1) BEQ (1) Berryliosis causes (1) BMI (1) Borg dyspnoea score (1) Breathlessness - Aggravating relieving factors (1) breathlessness-sherwood jones (1) Bronchial breath sounds (1) Bronchiectasis- Definition (1) BRONCHOPULMONARY SEGMENTS (1) CARDINAL SYMPTOMS OF GASTROINTESTINAL SYSTEM (1) Cardinal symptoms of Gastrointestinal system & Tree in bud opacities (1) Cardinal symptoms: aggravating and relieving facto (1) Cardinal symptoms: aggravating and relieving factors (1) Causes of chest pain aggrevated by cough (1) Causes of localised bulging of chest wall (1) Causes of orthopnea (1) Causes of palpitation (1) Causes of Trepopnea and platypnea (1) Causes of Unilateral pedal edema (1) Cavity (1) check post (1) Chest physiotherapy (1) Chromogranin A (1) Chronic (2) Classification (1) Clinical features of different stages of syphilis (1) Clubbing (1) clubbing -mechanism of (1) Clubbing Unilateral (1) CLUBBING-PATHOGENESIS PDGF (1) CNS - Cardinal symptoms (1) cobb's angle-In Kyphoscoliosis Cobb's angle above which can be operated (1) Cobbs angle (1) Collapse radiological signs (1) Complications of Tuberculosis (1) Conditions causing Concave st segment elevation (1) Cor pulmonale (1) Cough reflex (2) Cough Reflex and Neural Control (1) Cough- aggravating factors (1) CT - MILIARY TB (1) Cultures- significant colony count (1) Cyst/Bulla/Bleb (1) Cystic Fibrosis- Female infertility (1) DD of Orthopnoea (1) definition (1) diurnal variation and it's significance in respiratory system (1) DNB question bank (1) Dog related infections of the lung (1) Drugs causing breathlessness (1) Dry cough with hemoptysis (1) Dynamic auscultation (1) dysphagia - approach (1) Dyspnea - Causes of acute dyspnea (1) ECG FEATURES OF DEXTROCARDIA (1) Emphysema (1) Emphysema and chronic bronchitis definition (1) Empyema necessitans (1) Exacerbation of ILD (1) Factitious asthma (1) Familial ILD differential diagnosis (1) Fever of unknown origin (1) fibrinolytics in plef (1) FORMOTEROL (1) Gastro Intestinal Tract and abdominal symptoms (1) GASTROINTESTINAL SYSTEM - SYMPTOMS (1) Gram negative cocci & gram positive bacilli (1) HAM (1) Hantavirus pulmonary syndrome (1) Hemothorax (1) Honeycombing in HRCT (1) Hydropneumothorax- sound of Coin test (1) Hyperventilation syndrome (1) IDSA sinusitis management (1) ILD CLASSIFICATION (1) ILO classification for pneumoconiotic opacities (1) Impalpable apical impulse (2) INDICATIONS FOR NIV IN COPD (1) Indications for steroids in Sarcoidosis (2) kilip classification (1) Krogg constant (1) lateral winging of scapula (1) Lung areas sensitive to pain (1) lung cancer- age group (1) Lung cancers-ALK inhibitors (1) MARKERS OF ILD (1) Massive hemoptysis (2) Massive hemoptysis criteria (1) Mines in Tamil Nadu (1) Muscles of respiration (2) Name reason for Potts spine (1) Nephrotic syndrome (1) NORMAL BREATH SOUNDS - mechanism (1) Normal cortisol levels (1) NORMAL THYMUS IN CT (1) NYHA (1) Occupational hazards in Asansol (1) Orthopnea (1) Orthostatic hypotension (2) Overcrowding (1) P pulmonale and mitrale (1) PAH - symptoms and signs (1) Pain- CRPS (1) Paracetamol -MOA (1) Parapneumonic effusion - classification (1) Pathophysiology of breath sounds (1) Pedal edema Aggravating and relieving factors (1) Penetration and exposure in Chest Xray (1) Perception of Dyspnoea (1) Pleuroscopy guidelines (1) PND causes (1) Pneumatocele (1) pneumonia phases of (1) Positional variation in chest pain (1) Post TB sequelae (1) Post tussive suction (1) PPF criteria (1) Puddle sign (1) Pulmonary embolism (1) Pulsations in different areas- causes (1) Pulsus paradoxus (2) Pulsus paradoxus - Measuremen (2) RADS-Definition and Criteria (1) Respiratory system clinical examination (1) Rheumatoid arthritis - diagnostic criteria (1) S3 (1) S4 HEART SOUNDS (1) Serum cortisol (1) Sherwood jones classification (1) Shivering (1) Silhouette sign (1) Sinusitis symptoms (1) Six minute walk test (1) Sjogren's syndrome (1) Skodaic resonance (1) SLE Criteria (1) Sleep study and polysomnography (1) Spinoscapular distance (1) Split pleura sign (1) spurious and pseudo hemoptysis (1) Subacute (2) Subpulmonic effusion (1) subpulmonic effusion - Radiological sign (1) Surface anatomy (1) Surface anatomy -right minor fissure (1) Swellin (1) SYSTEMIC SCLEROSIS - Diagnostic criteria (1) Terminal respiratory unit (1) Test (1) Tidal percussion (1) Tongue in HIV (1) TYPES OF FEVER (1) Upper respiratory tract (1) Velcro crackles (1) Vesicular breath sounds - Physiology (1) weight loss (1) West bengal (1)

 Search This Blog